Initial Teacher Education

 • weekly mentor meetings to discuss your progress and agree targets for development

-• involvement in all aspects of school life, for example helping with clubs, school trips, joining staff meetings, providing break-time duty
+• involvement in all aspects of school life, for example helping with clubs, school trips, joining staff meetings, break-time duty

 Throughout your time in school you will undertake a wide range of professional development activities to develop your understanding of teaching and learning and the complex role of a teacher.
 Although placements are intensive and demanding, we carefully structure your progression, with a gradual build-up of teaching commitments, so you are well prepared to teach in different contexts.
 During your time on placement you will become part of your school's community and work professionally as a member of a team.